whatnote/Christine-Clyde-Dog-Services/README.md

 ## User Stories

-- Will want to be able to see the services avaialble.
+- Will want to be able to see the services available.
 - See opening times.
 - See costs for walks and dog training.
 - See current client reviews.
-- See infomation about insurance.
+- See information about insurance.
-- See infomation about quailifications.
+- See information about qualifications.
-- See infoamiton about dog walking licenece
+- See information about dog walking licence
-- see infomation about DBS check
+- See information about DBS check
 - have a contact us form
 - have a an email option
-- have a mobile numnber displayed.
+- have a mobile number displayed.

 ## Design